WKU Women’s Basketball: Tashia Brown Named C-USA Player of the Year

 Alongside Ivy Brown, Tashia Brown has a chance to become the winningest senior class in Lady Topper Basketball history.
 The duo have combined for 105 victories since arriving on The Hill in 2014-15, trailing only Traci Patton (1985-88) and her 110 career wins.

 Brown will lead the Lady Toppers into this week’s C-USA Tournament at The Ford Center at The Star in Frisco, Texas, as the No. 2 seed.
-WKU (21-8, 12-4 C-USA) is set to take on the winner of Florida Atlantic-UTSA bout afternoon at .
+WKU (21-8, 12-4 C-USA) is set to take on the winner of Wednesday’s Florida Atlantic-UTSA bout on Thursday afternoon at 1:30 p.m.
+(CT).